Abhinav-Nemo/My-CCNA_prep/README.md

 LAb 2 : In this lab, file transfer protocols such as FTP & TFTP are used to transfer files from server to the router.

 LAB 3 : In this lab, R1 is the DHCP server.
 DHCP pools are created for 3 different networks.
 R2 is assigned as a DHCP relay agent for the HR network.

+Enterprise network : This lab creates a WAN of 3 remote locations.
+There is a remote DHCP server at one location which provides IP addressess to all the end hosts in WAN.
+Routes are dynamically allocated via RIPv2.
+A server in remote location provide DNS, ftp, syslog and NTP services to WAN.